Beyond Solaris : New Editions Explore the Many Facets of SF Icon Stanislaw Lem

 Recent Comments

+- Zero_G on Twelve SFF Stories Told From Second-Person Perspective 1 min ago

+- lakesidey on Five Books About Games and Life 2 mins ago

-- andaco on Sinew and Steel and What They Told 21 mins ago
+- hoopmanjh on Twelve SFF Stories Told From Second-Person Perspective 9 mins ago

+- digenis on Jo Walton’s Reading List: February 2020 9 mins ago

-- IanC on The Invisible Man’s Feminist Wish Fulfillment Feels Hollow 31 mins ago
+- ED on The Invisible Man’s Feminist Wish Fulfillment Feels Hollow 9 mins ago

-- Havi on Oathbringer Reread: Chapter One Hundred Seventeen 54 mins ago

-- data science training in hyderabad on Writing Ahead of the Future 55 mins ago

-- jeffronicus on The Magicians’ Fifth Season Will Be Its Last 3 hours ago

-- Sunspear on Freecloud’s Just Another Word for Nothing Left to Lose — Star Trek: Picard’s “Stardust City Rag” 4 hours ago
+- cecrow on Beyond Solaris: New Editions Explore the Many Facets of SF Icon Stanislaw Lem 20 mins ago

-- bmac on Doctor Who Takes a Deep Dive Into Gallifrey’s History in “The Timeless Children” 4 hours ago
+- lakesidey on Doctor Who Takes a Deep Dive Into Gallifrey’s History in “The Timeless Children” 21 mins ago

-- Fernhunter on Five SFF Novels Set in the Much-Maligned City of Toronto 6 hours ago
+- piratet on The Magicians’ Fifth Season Will Be Its Last 23 mins ago

+- joelfinkle on Jo Walton’s Reading List: February 2020 25 mins ago